lcddave/docker-hackathon/README.md

 The data is in `data/updates_repo_names.json` and `data/tree_image_ids.json`.
 The script is to "invert" the response of Docker API since we want to know which image id has the most children images.

+## Step 3: Webapp for the genealogy

+[Here](http://dockerology.herokuapp.com) is a minimal webapp that lets you traverse the image id tree.

+Some interesting data (as of 6/8/2014)

+* 13,475 repos found
+* 101,477 image ids found
+* 792 "root" image ids